 For preparing 100 liters of 5% NSKE solution:

-- Add 10 ml of pH neutral adjutant and stir the mixture and filter in with clean muslin cloth.
+- Add 10 ml of pH-neutral adjutant and stir the mixture and filter in with a clean muslin cloth.

-- Follow the same procedure for leftover seed paste for 2 to 3 times.
-After then use leftover as a manure.
+- Follow the same procedure for leftover seed paste 2 to 3 times.
+After that use leftover as manure.

 How to Use?